shwina/still-magic/_en/verify.md

     assert not is_zipf(actual)
 ```

-## How Can I Check the Steps in a Data Analysis Pipeline in Production? {#s:correct-operational}
+## How Can I Check the Steps in a Data Analysis Pipeline in Production? {#s:verify-operational}

 -   [Operational tests](#g:operational-test) are ones that are kept in place during production
     -   Is everything working as it should?